 Integrity: The McLean Institute believes in listening honestly, processing information accurately, and following through on its commitments.

-Inclusion: The McLean Institute fosters inclusivity and promotes cultural competence.
+Inclusion: The McLean Institute fosters inclusivity and cultural humility in its work.

 Students in SOC 451 worked at Mississippians Engaging in Greener Agriculture in Shelby, MS to build planter boxes for a teaching garden.